 **These instructions must be followed exactly.

-Money orders or cashier checks are accepted by mail and must be made payable to the name given to the inmate when the inmate was placed in jail.
+Money orders or cashier checks are accepted by mail and must be made payable to the name given to the resident when the resident was placed in the Detention Center.

 Post Office Box 31427